-The line charts to the right and on the following page track monthly change in recorded crime across five key offences (violent crime, anti-social behaviour, burglaries, criminal damage and vehicle crime) across West End, Morecambe and comparator areas for the last 12 months of data.
+The line charts to the right and on the following page track monthly change in recorded crime across five key offences (violent crime, anti-social behaviour, burglaries, criminal damage and vehicle crime) across West End, Morecambe and comparator areas.

 Note: Police.uk crime counts were not recorded for Cambridgeshire or Gloucestershire for May 2018, so data is missing for areas covered by these police forces for this time point.